No results were found...

 Check out this guide to writing email content people care about to discover more.

 Coffee company Goat Story immediately grabs your attention with the line, ‘Hey!
 It’s almost Christmas!’ in their email newsletter, before asking whether you’ve found gifts for your loved ones yet.
-This Christmas newsletter idea creates a sense of urgency around last-minute gifts and encourages the reader to take action straight away.
+This Christmas newsletter idea creates a sense of urgency around last-minute gifts and encourages the reader to take action right away.

 Goat Story Christmas newsletter example coffee beans dark background